A computation of $THH_*(ku)$ using a gathered spectral sequence: Spectral sequences from towers of spectra

 \section{Spectral sequences from towers of spectra}

 Our vocabulary concerning spectral sequences will follow Boardman's in \cite{boardman1999conditionally}.
-We will work in a stable homotopy category, that is to say the homotopy category of a category of spectra.
+We will work in the homotopy category of a category of spectra.
 The underlying category of spectra could be Boardman's spectra (see \cite{adams1974stable} or \cite{switzer2017algebraic}), or $S$-module from \cite{elmendorf1997rings}.
-What we really use is that we have a triangulated category, with a functor to the graded group that produces long exact sequences from the triangles, with some unicity on the maps between two triangles (arising from the unicity up to homotopy of the maps between cofiber sequences).
+What we really use is that we have a triangulated category, with a homotopy functor to the category of graded groups that produces long exact sequences from the triangles, with some uniqueness on the maps between two triangles (arising from the uniqueness up to homotopy of the maps between cofiber sequences).

 We study spectral sequences arising from a tower of spectra indexed by $\Z$:

 Let $Y_\infty$ be the limit of the tower and $Y_{-\infty}$ be the colimit.
 For any $a$ and $b$ integers or $\pm\infty$ with $a\leq b$, let $Y_a^b$ be the cofiber of the map $Y_b\rightarrow Y_a$.
 For each $n\in\Z$, the cofiber sequence: